“I feel pregnant,” or even “I look pregnant,” are frequent complaints by patients suffering from abdominal distention or bloating.

 Summary

 Dietary and life-style measures may help to reduce bloating, although a complete cure for the symptom is perhaps asking too much.
-These tips, combined with your personal physician’s advice and medications he may prescribe, might at least make the bloating more bearable and thus less of an interference with other activities.
+These tips, combined with your personal healthcare provider’s advice and medications they may prescribe, might at least make the bloating more bearable and thus less of an interference with other activities.

 Share this page